tdilauro/Simplified-wiki/Configuration.md

 export SIMPLIFIED_TEST_DATABASE=postgres://[username]:[password]@[hostname]:[port]/[database name]
 ```

+# Web-based configuration

+Once you get a circulation manager running, visit the `/admin/` URL.
+First, you'll be asked to set up an administrator account.
+You'll most likely do this by setting an admin username and password.

+From this point onward, you'll need that username and password to set the site configuration.

+Once you log in with an admin username and password, you'll be able to create and administer libraries and collections through the web-based admin interface.

 # Configuration file-based configuration

 In older versions of the software, configuration was done with a JSON configuration file.
 Instead of setting `SIMPLIFIED_PRODUCTION_DATABASE` to the database URL, you would set `SIMPLIFIED_CONFIGURATION_FILE` to the path to the JSON configuration file.